kyma-project/test-infra/docs/prow/manage-component-jobs-with-templates.md

 If you have access to a Prow cluster, you can test a Prow job on it.
 For details, see the [official documentation](https://github.com/kubernetes/test-infra/blob/master/prow/build_test_update.md#how-to-test-a-prowjob).

 When writing tests for a new component, use the `tester.GetKymaReleasesSince({next release})` function to create tests for release jobs.
-These functions automatically checks whether new release jobs were created in the release process.

 3. Generate jobs.